iHwngNG/Project-VNExpress-RAG-pipeline/README.md

 - The **Data Pipeline** (separate folder) is responsible for crawling articles and storing them in ChromaDB.
 The RAG Pipeline only **reads** data from ChromaDB.
 - The first run takes **5-10 minutes** to pull the gemma3:4b model (~3.3 GB).
 Subsequent runs are fast because the model is cached in the Docker volume `ollama-models`.
-- The `main.ipynb` file is kept for use on Google Colab.
-The `.py` files are the modularized version of the notebook.